opensheetmusicdisplay/opensheetmusicdisplay.github.io/develop/setup/index.md

 $ npm run test # Builds the tests
 $ npm run build # Builds for distribution on npm and Bower
 ```
 All bundled build artifacts will be placed in `build/`.
-The compiled ES module will be located at `dist/`.